 Dial Down the Temperature

-Water heaters are commonly installed with a pre-set temperature of 140 degrees Fahrenheit.
-However, the U.S. Department of Energy recommends a setting of 120 degrees F for most households, estimating that this can reduce energy costs for water heating by over $400 per year.
-Lower temperatures also reduce the risk of scalding.
+Water heaters are typically installed at a preset temperature of 130 to 140 degrees Fahrenheit.
+However, the U.S. Department of Energy recommends a setting of 120 F for most households, estimating that this can reduce energy costs for water heating by more than 5 percent.
+Lower temperatures also reduce the risk of scalding and slow the accumulation of mineral deposits in your water heater tank.

-To lower the water temperature on a gas water heater, simply turn the temperature dial on the heater's gas valve.
-Many heaters have an arrow or raised mark indicating...
-120 degrees.
+To lower the water temperature on a gas water heater, turn the temperature dial on the heater's gas valve to 120 F.

-To lower the water temperature on an electric water heater, you may need to remove a small metal panel covering the thermostat:
+To lower the water temperature on an electric water heater, you might need to remove a small metal panel covering the thermostat:

 - Turn off the power to the water heater by switching off the appropriate breaker in your home's breaker box.

-- Remove the thermostat access panel and adjust the temperature to the desired setting (this may require a flathead screwdriver).
+- Remove the thermostat access panel and adjust the temperature to the desired setting.
+This might require a flathead screwdriver.